Historical Context & Intel Files

 BdS Oslo & Regional Intelligence Networks

-In Norway, Nazi intelligence was commanded via the Befehlshaber der Sicherheitspolizei und des SD (BdS Oslo).
-Though retreating forces managed to incinerate substantial filing systems prior to their surrender in May 1945, major caches of local operational logs, arrest warrants, and surveillance directives were successfully salvaged by Allied units.
+Commanded via the Befehlshaber der Sicherheitspolizei und des SD (BdS Oslo), Nazi intelligence in Norway left behind substantial caches of operational logs, arrest warrants, and surveillance directives salvaged by Allied units.

-• NARA Record Group 242 (Microfilm T175): Contains recovered German records documenting Lagemeldungen (weekly situation reports) tracking local communist factions, underground press operators, and escape corridors running across the border into neutral Sweden.
+• NARA Record Group 242 (Microfilm T175): Situation reports tracking communist factions, underground press, and escape corridors into Sweden.

 2. The Southern Front: Occupied Italy